 - Make sure that you regularly brush paved areas with a stiff broom - this disturbs newly emerging weeds and prevents growths from fully establish themselves

-Permagard are proud to stock a range of Green Gone products to match your garden needs alongside various Garden Maintenance and Decking and Patio Products.
+Permagard are proud to stock a range of garden wood treatments to match your garden needs.
 If you have any questions then speak to one of our experts today on 0117 982 3282.